a-luna/aaronluna.dev/content/post/csharp-parse-ip-address-check-cidr-range/index.md

   - name: cover
     src: images/cover.jpg
     params:
-      credit: "Photo by Denny Bú on Unsplash"
+      credit: "Photo by Thomas Jensen on Unsplash"
 ---

 While creating the [TPL Socket extension methods](/2018/02/04/csharp-tpl-socket-methods/), I ended up with a library of networking functions and IP address parsing/retrieving methods.
 If you would like to download individual .cs files or a zip file containing the entire library, you can do so at the github link below: